 In the case of a first-to-default credit derivative contract, the CCF for non-qualifying reference obligation should be applied to the contract if there is at least one nonqualifying reference obligation in the basket of reference obligations specified in the contract, otherwise, the CCF for qualifying reference obligation should be used.
-In the case of a second-to-default credit derivative contract, the CCF for non-qualifying reference obligation should be applied to the contract if there are at least two nonqualifying reference obligations in the basket of reference obligations specified in the contract, otherwise, the CCF for qualifying reference obligations specified in the same principle applies to other subsequent-to-default credit derivative contracts.
+In the case of a second-to-default credit derivative contract, the CCF for non-qualifying reference obligation should be applied to the contract if there are at least two non-qualifying reference obligations in the basket of reference obligations specified in the contract, otherwise, the CCF for qualifying reference obligation should be used.
+The same principle applies to other subsequent-to-default credit derivative contracts.